Bose-Einstein condensate sub-wavelength confinement via superoscillations: Introduction

 Superoscillations however suffer from a significant drawback.
 The relative intensity of the field inside the superoscillating window is greatly suppressed relative to the field maxima.
-Note that it will be shown below that this is less problematic in the ultra-cold atomic context, as low-amplitude, rapidly oscillating regions are sufficient to trap atoms.
-In this case the higher amplitudes outside a superoscillating region can act simply as hard barriers to the low-energy atomic cloud.
+This is however less problematic in the ultra-cold atomic context, as low-amplitude, rapidly oscillating regions are sufficient to trap atoms.
+In this case the higher amplitudes outside a superoscillating region simply act as hard barriers to the atomic cloud.

-While superoscillations have been conjectured to offer a route for sub-wavelength confinement of BECs~\cite{Zhu2023_review}, to date they have only been applied experimentally in the context of single-atom tweezers ~\cite{rivy_single_2023}.
-In this work, we demonstrate that sub-wavelength optical confinement of BECs can be achieved via superoscillations.
-Using an optical potential with one near-resonance and two far-from-resonance frequencies, we simulate the sub-wavelength confinement of a D2 resonant BEC of several thousand $^{87}$Rb atoms.
+Superoscillations have been conjectured to offer a route for sub-wavelength confinement of BECs~\cite{Zhu2023_review}, but to date they have only been applied experimentally in the context of single-atom tweezers ~\cite{rivy_single_2023}.
+In this work, we theoretically demonstrate that sub-wavelength optical confinement of BECs can be achieved via superoscillations.
+Using an optical potential created via induced dipole force from off-atomic transition resonance (with two far-from-resonance frequencies), we simulate the sub-wavelength confinement of a D2 atomic transition line-resonant BEC of several thousand $^{87}$Rb atoms.
 Using off-resonant frequencies in optical potentials has a number of benefits, reducing both heating and spontaneous emission, as well as extending atom lifetime~\cite{Potvliege_2006, ADAMS19971, PhysRevA.47.R4567, GRIMM200095}.
 We first show that superoscillations can produce sub-wavelength spacing between isolated BEC peaks.
 We further demonstrate that the full condensate can be contained such that all density peaks remain below the diffraction limit, even if the condensate is not fully confined to the superoscillating region.

 The rest of the paper is organized as follows: In Sec.~\ref{Sec2}, we describe the unique form a multi-wavelength optical lattice takes.
 In Sec.~\ref{Sec3}, the method is shown for obtaining superoscillations in a generalized, tri-chromatic optical potential.
-Finally, we computationally show sub-wavelength optical confinement of a BEC cloud in a superoscillating well.
+Finally, we utilize our unique solution to reduce the tri-chromatic potential to a bi-chromatic one and computationally show sub-wavelength optical confinement of a BEC cloud in a bi-chromatic superoscillating well.